Forms and Applications

 Major Vendor -

-Vendors who exceed gross payments from the Casino Enterprise in excess of $300,000.00 (Three-Hundred Thousand Dollars) within a fiscal year OR Vendors that would require access to a Secured Area within the Casino Complex as defined by the Cherokee Tribal Gaming Commission.
+Vendors who exceed gross payments from the Casino Enterprise in excess of $500,000.00 (Five-Hundred Thousand Dollars) within a fiscal year OR Vendors that would require access to a Secured Area within the Casino Complex as defined by the Cherokee Tribal Gaming Commission.

 Minor Vendor -

-Vendors that receive gross payments from the Casino Enterprise in excess of $50,000.00 (Fifty Thousand Dollars) but NOT more than $300,000.00 (Three-Hundred Thousand Dollars) within a fiscal year OR Vendors that conduct business “on-property”.
+Vendors that receive gross payments from the Casino Enterprise in excess of $100,000.00 (One Hundred Thousand Dollars) but NOT more than $500,000.00 (Five-Hundred Thousand Dollars) within a fiscal year OR Vendors that conduct business “on-property”.

 Exempt Vendor -